 First, it was hard to believe that all these ruins that I had only seen on postcards before, were right beneath me.
 We were up in the top of the mountain.
 We felt like we could touch the sky and all the Inca ruins were right below us.
 It was spectacular.
 We fooled around all day in the ruins, taking photos, meeting the local llamas.

 They were very friendly.
 In the afternoon after taking about 100 photos, we climbed down the mountains and took the train back to Cuzco.
 There was a performance and a small fashion show of local artisanal cloths on the train to provide entertainment for the guests.
 We were still suffering from severe headaches because of the altitude.
 At night we took the bus from Cuzco to Puno to visit Lake Titicaca and the floating islands.
+We wanted to cover all the important places to visit in Peru.

-We arrived after a few hours of sleep and took a boat to the islands.
+There were so many places to visit in Peru, we felt like we could have spent weeks there.
+After leaving Cuzco, we arrived after a few hours of sleep and took a boat to the islands.
 We observed how these tribes called “Uros” lived in artificial floating islands.
 They made boats and huts out of bundled reed.

-They led a simple but very interesting lifestyle.
+Peru points of interest included a visit to Puno.
+The locals in Puno led a simple but very interesting lifestyle.
 After the visit to the island, we discovered the local culture of Puno.
 Saw the local tribal dance in the village.

 Saw many sheeps as well.
 We visited the local market where we ate some unrefrigerated cheese.
 This was obviously a bad idea, because it got us pretty sick for the next couple of days.